It can be easy to forget that where we keep our money has consequences far beyond our own saving and spending potential.

 As Britain’s biggest mutual, Nationwide says “the fact that we are owned by our members and run for their benefit, makes us fundamentally different from our big competitors.”

-Nationwide also offers a FlexDirect current account, which has no monthly fee and comes with two per cent interest on balances for the first 12 months before reducing to 0.25 per cent – interest on current account balances is an unusual perk in the current financial climate.
+Nationwide also offers a FlexDirect current account, which has no monthly fee and comes with an attractive five per cent (AER) interest on balances for the first 12 months on balances up to £1,500 before reducing to 0.25 per cent (AER).
 To qualify for this account, you must pay in at least £1,000 per month.
 You’ll pay no overdraft interest for the first 12 months, followed by a steep 39.9 per cent (as with all its current accounts) so it pays to stay in credit.

 The Cumberland is a building society based in Cumbria.
 It offers current accounts, as well as mortgages and savings accounts, to customers living in Cumbria, South West Scotland, West Northumberland and North Lancashire.

 It does not invest its members’ money in stocks and shares, so many of the issues normally associated with ethical investment do not apply to it.
-In the last financial year, it donated more than £100,000 to support local community, educational and charitable initiatives.
+Its Cumberland Community Fund provides grants of up to £25,000 to organisations promoting the financial wellbeing to people within its operating radius.

-Its Cumberland Plus Current Account has no monthly fee and the interest on an arranged overdraft is 14.99 per cent, which is low compared to its competitors.
+The Cumberland Plus Current Account has no monthly fee and the interest on an arranged overdraft is 14.99 per cent, which is low compared to its competitors.
+To be eligible, you must pay at least £750 per month into your account.

-For those who want to support local credit unions, the Engage current account acts like a bank account, but is run by credit unions, supporting local communities and those who might otherwise be unable to open a bank account.
+The Engage current account acts like a bank account, but is run by credit unions, supporting local communities and those who might otherwise be unable to open a bank account.
+It is free to open for anyone over the age of 16.
 There are some fees on the account, which include a “monthly maintenance fee” of £2, charges for cash withdrawals (75 pence on the classic account) and international purchases (£1 plus 2 per cent of the transaction).
 There is also no overdraft facility, which reflects its responsible lending policy.

-The scheme does offer cashback on spending with supported partners, however, including Marks and Spencer, Argos, Pizza Express, Debenhams, New Look and B&Q. While funds are segregated, they aren’t part of the UK compensation scheme.
+The scheme offers cashback on spending with supported partners, including Marks and Spencer, Argos, Pizza Express, Debenhams, New Look and B&Q. While your funds are ring-fenced, they aren’t part of the UK compensation scheme.

 Engage’s ‘virtual savings envelopes’ feature can help you budget for things like utility bills, rent or mortgage, council tax or big purchases.
 When your payments are due, Engage will automatically pay them by standing order or direct debit, or release your saved funds back into your account to spend by debit card or to withdraw cash.

-App-based bank Starling – voted “Best British Bank” at the British Bank Awards 2021 – expressly avoids fossil fuels, mining, arms and military, and instead invests in “government securities and other high quality liquid assets”.
+App-based bank Starling – voted ‘Best Current Account Provider’ at the British Bank Awards 2022 – says it expressly avoids funding fossil fuels, mining, arms and military, and instead invests in “government securities and other high quality liquid assets”.
+It is also a founding member of the TechZero taskforce, a small group of UK tech companies working towards net zero emissions.

 However, it is worth noting that despite its longstanding opposition to fossil fuels, in March 2021 Starling accepted funding from Qatar’s sovereign wealth fund.
 The fund was set up in 2005 to invest Qatar’s substantial oil and natural gas revenues around the world.